pierrepeterlongo/b2s_doc/docs/source/index.rst

-Welcome to back to sequences's documentation!
+Welcome to "back to sequences"'s documentation!
 ===================================

 **back to sequences** is a rust program for bioinformaticians.